This guidance is relevant to you if:

 After the appeal processes are complete, the reporter will prepare and issue a decision notice.
 This will spell out the terms of the decision and also the reasons for it.
 The notice will be sent to the appellant and to the council.
 Everyone who has participated in the appeal will be told about the decision.
-The decision notice will also be published on the online case file at http://www.dpea.scotland.gov.uk.
+The decision notice will also be published on the online case file on the DPEA Website.

 The reporter will either 'allow' or 'dismiss' the appeal.

 Allow the appeal - This might mean granting a consent (for example, giving planning permission), contrary to the council's earlier decision.
 Or it could mean that some or all of the grounds of appeal against an enforcement notice have been successful.